wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

   - *Black*
   - *Pytest*

+And in a third part we will:

+- Write a sample library.
+- Build our project with *Poetry*.
+- Publish it on *PyPI*.

-Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [First Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.
+Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [First Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this series.

 ## Setting Up Poetry on VSCode